 Is it possible that they’ve hit their growth spurt early?
 I feel like they are eating ALL day long.

-Which is why I started making these Energy Balls because they’re filling little bite-sized snacks to hold them over.
+Which is why I started making these as a snack because they’re filling little bite-sized snacks to hold them over.
 I have the recipe memorized because I make them so often.

 But in my opinion a little chocolate never hurt anyone.
 Did you see the video I made of these above?
 Okay, a few M&Ms aren’t too harmful either…oops.
 You can definitely use raisins or dried cranberries as well.